 Moving through the language of payments can sometimes be funny business.
 It can be an alphabet soup riddled with acronyms.
 We’d like to help simplify by removing some of the complexity and defining more clearly.
 This chapter in our series looks at some of the most common terms in the language of chargebacks, starting with the retrieval request.

-A Retrieval Request is a request for transaction information (such as a sales receipt, invoice, or contract) for a particular transaction.
+A Retrieval Request is a request for transaction information (such as a sales receipt, invoice, or contract) for a particular secure payment transaction.
 This can occur when a cardholder does not recognize a transaction on their billing statement.

 A Chargeback is the process of the Issuer sending the transaction back to the merchant.
 This can occur because of a processing technicality, a customer dispute or fraudulent activity.

 A Representment is the merchant rebuttal to a chargeback, sent back to the Issuer for review.
 This is the process by which a merchant can respond to a chargeback with an Issuing bank and allows the merchant to present evidence to prove the chargeback is not warranted.

 A Pre-arbitration or Second Chargeback can occur if the Issuer does not agree with the representment.